George A. J. Webb: Exhibitions

 He was represented in almost every succeeding exhibition by the Society.

 In 1910 he held a one-man exhibition.
-Only one portrait was shown, (Chief Justice Samuel Way), with dozens of seascapes and landscapes in both water-color and oils: scenes in the Victorian Mallee and fern gullies, the Adelaide hills, on the River Torrens, the Buffalo Ranges (Victoria), the valley just below the viaduct near Blackwood, on the Belair Road, at Victor Harbor, Port Elliot, on the gulf coast, Backstairs Passage, near Strathalbyn, from the summit of Mount Lofty, and the Botanic Park.
+Only one portrait was shown, (Chief Justice Samuel Way), with dozens of seascapes and landscapes in both water-colour and oils: scenes in the Victorian Mallee and fern gullies, the Adelaide hills, on the River Torrens, the Buffalo Ranges (Victoria), the valley just below the viaduct near Blackwood, on the Belair Road, at Victor Harbor, Port Elliot, on the gulf coast, Backstairs Passage, near Strathalbyn, from the summit of Mount Lofty, and the Botanic Park.
 "Sunset on Lake Alexandrina" and "A Bushfire in the Grampians" created considerable interest.